Last updated on: 09/03/2020

 If you have a question that was not listed on this page, please do not hesitate to get in touch with me.
 I will also try to let myself be known in different posts and pages of this blog.

-People change on average every 7 years (I think), that is why I keep the “Last Updated” note above to indicate that an answer could have been modified.
+People change on average every 7 years (I think), that is why I keep the “Last Updated” note above to indicate that an answer could have been modified or added.

 - Why did you start this blog?